-The W&L History Department offers its most advanced students the opportunity to undertake significant original research culminating in the production of an Honors Thesis in their senior year.
+The Washington and Lee History Department offers advanced students the opportunity to undertake significant original research leading to the production of an Honors Thesis in their senior year.
 Successful candidates earn a Bachelor of Arts degree "with Honors in History."

-The candidate should submit preliminary drafts of each section of the thesis to the Supervisor who will read and suggest revisions.
-Members of the Honors Committee may also read and may request revisions of preliminary drafts.
+The candidate should submit drafts of each section of the thesis to the Supervisor who will read and suggest revisions.
+Members of the Honors Committee may also read drafts and make suggestions.

-Candidates must complete the thesis no later than the last day of the final examination period of the Winter semester.
-Exceptions may be approved by a majority vote of the Honors Committee after written petition from the candidate requesting a new deadline and explaining the circumstances that prevent him/ her from meeting the original deadline.
+Candidates must complete the thesis no later than the last day of the final examination period of the Winter term.
+Exceptions may be approved by the Honors Committee after written petition from the candidate.

-Completion Immediately after the oral examination the Committee will vote to award or withhold Honors, and assign the grade for the work.
-The successful candidate will provide a finished copy of the thesis to each member of his/her committee who requests one, and a copy to the University Library, Special Collections.
-The candidate will consult with the Special Collections Librarian to determine the form required for the Library copy.
-The Honors Supervisor will notify the University Registrar of the award and the title of the thesis so that he/she may enter them in the Commencement program and on the candidate's diploma.
+Completion Immediately after the oral examination the Honors Committee will vote to award or withhold Honors, and will assign the grades for the work.
+The successful candidate will provide a finished copy of the thesis to each member of the committee, and a copy to the University Library, Special Collections.
+The candidate will consult with the Special Collections Librarian to determine the form required by the Library.
+The Honors Supervisor will notify the University Registrar of the award and the title of the thesis so that s/he may enter them in the Commencement program and on the candidate's diploma.